maphew/apt/Readme.md

 Apt uses the same configuration files as the mainline Osgeo4wSetup.exe, so either tool can be used to install and remove packages at will (but not concurrently!).

-At the moment, apt can only install the 32bit Osgeo4W packages.

 Daily use:

     apt update                   (fetch up-to-date setup.ini)